-5.2.
-DTM Results: Performance
+5.3 DTM Results: Performance

 For many traditional computing design scenarios, performance is the most critical parameter, and designers primarily care about power dissipation and thermal considerations because of thermal limits.
-In these cases, designers would like to optimize performance under thermal constraints.
+In these cases, designers would like to optimize performance under DTM constraints.
 These include systems such as traditional PC desktops and certain high-performance server environments where energy utility costs are not critical.

-To evaluate architectures viable for these situations, Figure 7 shows performance of SMT and CMP architectures with different DTM schemes.
+To evaluate architectures viable for these situations, Figure 6 shows performance of SMT and CMP architectures with different DTM schemes.
 As we observed in the previous section, the results are again dependent on whether the workloads have high L2 miss ratio.
 For workloads with low or moderate miss ratios, CMP always gives the best performance, regardless of which DTM technique is used.
-On the other hand, for workloads that are mostly memory bound, SMT always gives better performance than CMP or ST.

-When comparing the DTM techniques, we found that DVS10, the DVS scheme assuming an optimistic 10 $\mu$ s voltage switch time, usually gives very good performance.
-This is because DVS is very efficient at reducing chip-wide power consumption, thus bringing chip-wide temperature down very quickly and allowing the chip to quickly revert back to the highest frequency.
+On the other hand, for workloads that are mostly memory bound, SMT always gives better performance than CMP or ST. When comparing the DTM techniques, we found that DVS10, the DVS scheme assuming an optimistic 10 $\mu$ s voltage switch time, usually gives very good performance.
+This is because DVS is very efficient at reducing chip power consumption, thus bringing chip temperature down very quickly and allowing the chip to quickly revert back to the highest frequency.
 When assuming a more pessimistic switching time of 20 $\mu$ s, the performance of DVS degrades a lot, but is still among the best of the the DTM schemes.

 However, in a system where energy consumption is not a primary concern, DVS may not be available due to the high implementation cost, while the relatively easier-to-implement throttling mechanisms are available.
-In the rest of this section, we mainly focus on the behavior of the non-DVS techniques.

-Looking at the low L2 miss workloads (Figure 7, left) and the high L2 miss workloads (Figure 7, right), we find that SMT and CMP diverge with regards to the optimal throttling scheme.
-For CMP, fetch-throttling and registeroccupancy throttling work equally well, and both outperform local rename-throttling.
+Therefore in the rest of this section, we only compare the performance of the various throttling strategies.
+Looking at the low L2 miss workloads (Left of Figure 6) and the high L2 miss workloads (Right of Figure 6), we find that SMT and CMP diverge with regards to the optimal throttling scheme.
+For CMP, fetch-throttling and register-occupancy throttling work equally well, and both outperform the local renamethrottling.
 For SMT, register throttling is the best performing throttling scheme, followed by rename-throttling and global fetch-throttling.
 In fact, for SMT running high L2 miss workloads, the local register occupancy throttling performs better than all of the other DTM techniques including DVS.
 The relative effectiveness of the DTM techniques illustrates the different heating mechanisms of CMP and SMT, with heating in the CMP chip a more global phenomenon, and heating in the SMT chip localized to key hotspot structures.
 For example, by directly resizing the occupancy of the register file, register-throttling is very effective at reducing the localized power density of the register file, and bringing down the temperature of the register file.
 In other words, the match-up between the mechanism of register-throttling and the inherent heat-up mechanism makes register-throttling the most effective DTM scheme for SMT.
 On the other hand, CMP mainly suffers from the global heat up effects due to the increased power consumption of the two cores.
-Thus global DTM schemes that quickly reduce total power of the whole chip perform best for CMP.
-We have found that this conclusion remains unchanged when increasing the L2 cache size to 2MB for CMP.
+Thus global DTM schemes that quickly reduce the total power of the whole chip performs the best for CMP.